rikosintie/CookBook/Aruba/display.md

 show stacking
 repeat
 ```
 Repeat is useful anytime you are waiting for something to happen.
-Another example is waiting for an OSPB neighbor relationship to come online.
+Another example is waiting for an OSPF neighbor relationship to come online.